 Then do the same for all the attacks.

-Then do the same for the Attacker’s counter to each of the defences generated by each of his attacks.
+Then do the same for the Attacker’s counter to each of the defences generated by each of their attacks.

 Then do the same for the Defender’s counter to each of those…